Frequently Asked Questions

 Today, APS Investigations is the Investigative Division of Terch & Associates LLC, a Duluth-based consulting firm.
-Our firm continues to grow and provide services to the general public and legal community.
+Headed by Justin Terch, President and Tyler Rikkola, Director of Investigations, our firm continues to grow and provide services to the general public, insurance industry, and legal community.

 While some of our activities may appear similar (surveillance, interviewing witnesses, etc.) our work is distinct from law enforcement.
 APS Investigations maintains a friendly relationship with law enforcement agencies and occasionally have a need to share information with each other.
 Many of our investigators are former law enforcement officers or have completed a police academy or other formal law enforcement training prior to their employment with APS.

 However, our investigators do not regularly work with law enforcement.

 Yes.
 Our firm is fully licensed in both Minnesota and Wisconsin and our investigators are fully authorized to carry firearms and other defensive weapons after completing thorough and regular training.

 Generally speaking, no. private detectives are generally concerned with obtaining information that our clients use to pursue their legal or business objectives.
 With only rare exceptions, we leave the apprehension of criminal violators to law enforcement professionals.

 No. private detectives at APS are licensed professionals with a firm knowledge of the criminal code and legal requirements for our investigations.
 We do not break the law and will not accept clients who request or expect our agents to violate the law.